pdehlke/scalr-cassandra/README.md

     SeedProvider.
 Its purpose is simply to call the backend service over HTTP and retrieve the list of seed nodes.

-Casslr is designed to be compatible with Cassandra >= 2.0, so unlike Priam, it does not perform token generation (which is no longer needed).
+This code is designed to be compatible with Cassandra >= 2.0, so unlike Priam, it does not perform token generation (which is no longer needed).